Carl Craig (Carl Craig): Artist Biography

 early years

-The future successful musician studied at the Cooley High School in Detroit.
-During his school years, the guy listened to a variety of music - from Prince to Led Zeppelin and The Smiths.
+The future successful musician studied at Detroit's Cooley High School.
+During his school years, the boy listened to a variety of music - from Prince to Led Zeppelin and The Smiths.

 He often practiced guitar but later became interested in club music.